CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

     name: falcon-operator
     source: redhat-marketplace
     sourceNamespace: openshift-marketplace
-    startingCSV: falcon-operator.v0.5.4
   EOF
   ```
-  An [example subscription of the official Red Hat Marketplace certified operator is available](https://raw.githubusercontent.com/CrowdStrike/falcon-operator/main/docs/deployment/openshift/redhat-marketplace.yaml) to use and modify as appropriate for your cluster.
-Make sure to update the `startingCSV: falcon-operator.v0.5.4` for the version that is listed locally on your cluster.
+  An [example subscription of the official Red Hat Marketplace certified operator is available](redhat-subscription.yaml) to use and modify as appropriate for your cluster.
+In this example, the install version is specified via `startingCSV`.
+Make sure to either delete the `startingCSV` or update the `startingCSV: falcon-operator.v0.5.4` for the version that is listed locally on your cluster.

 ### Installing the Community Operator from the Console OperatorHub

+This installation method should not be used for Red Hat OpenShift.
+Use the certified version instead as the certified version is officially recognized by Red Hat.

 - Create a subscription `yaml` file to install the Community operator (`community-operators`).
-In this example, version 0.5.4 of the community operator will be installed via the `Subscription` Kind:
+In this example, the community operator will be installed via the `Subscription` Kind:
   ```
   cat << EOF >> subscription.yaml
   apiVersion: operators.coreos.com/v1alpha1